HMAR Volunteer or Internship Application Logo

 • You must be at least 18 years old.

 • You must be physically fit.
-Most of HMAR's programs involve physical activity that may occur in hot, windy, rainy or other challenging conditions.
+Most of HMAR's volunteer opportunities involve physical activity that may occur in hot, windy, rainy or other challenging conditions.

 • Volunteers need to have a team-based work ethic and attitude.